MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-multi-region-bcdr-content.md

 - To create new distinct application groups and related applications for the new host pool.
 - To revoke user assignments to the primary host pool, and then manually reassign them to the new host pool during the failover.

-There are some limits for Virtual Desktop resources, so you should check the article Azure Virtual Desktop [service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-virtual-desktop-service-limits).
+There are some limits for Virtual Desktop resources.
+For more information, see [Azure Virtual Desktop service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-virtual-desktop-service-limits).

 For diagnostics and monitoring, use the same Log Analytics workspace for both the primary and secondary host pool.

 ### Compute

 - For deployment of both host pools in the primary and secondary disaster recovery regions, you should use Azure availability zones and spread your VM fleet over all available zones.
 If availability zones aren't available in the local region, you can use an Azure availability set.
 - The *golden image* that you use for host pool deployment in the secondary disaster recovery region should be the same you use for the primary.
-You should store images in [Azure Compute Gallery](/azure/virtual-machines/shared-image-galleries) and configure multiple image replicas in both the primary and the secondary locations.
+You should store images in the Azure Compute Gallery and configure multiple image replicas in both the primary and the secondary locations.
 Each image replica can sustain a parallel deployment of a maximum number of VMs, and you might require more than one based on your desired deployment batch size.
 For more information, see [Store and share images in an Azure Compute Gallery](/azure/virtual-machines/shared-image-galleries#scaling).

     :::image type="content" source="images/azure-compute-gallery.png" alt-text="Diagram that shows Azure Compute Gallery and Image replicas." lightbox="images/azure-compute-gallery.png":::

 - Not all the session host VMs in the secondary disaster recovery locations must be active and running all the time.
-You must initially create a sufficient number of VMs, and after that, use an auto-scale mechanism like [Scaling Plans](/azure/virtual-desktop/autoscale-scaling-plan).
+You must initially create a sufficient number of VMs, and after that, use an auto-scale mechanism like [scaling plans](/azure/virtual-desktop/autoscale-scaling-plan).
 With these mechanisms, it's possible to maintain most compute resources in an off-line or deallocated state to reduce costs.
 - It's also possible to use automation to create session hosts in the secondary region only when needed.
 This method optimizes costs, but depending on the mechanism you use, might require a longer RTO.
 This approach won't permit failover tests without a new deployment, and won't permit selective failover for specific groups of users.

 > [!IMPORTANT]